borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 1. Load all notes and their content
 2. Split each note into paragraphs
-3. Calculate embeddings for all paragraphs using [USE](https://tfhub.dev/google/universal-sentence-encoder-large/5), keeping track of the source note.
+3. Calculate embeddings for all paragraphs using [Universal Sentence Encoder (USE)](https://tfhub.dev/google/universal-sentence-encoder-large/5), keeping track of the source note.
 4. Calculate the correlation matrix for all paragraphs using cosine similarity
 5. Calculate a similarity score for each note pair using the above matrix